Nevue Fine Art Marketing

 Smartphone – You always have your smartphone within arms reach.
 You are probably reading this list of ideas of what to draw on your smartphone.
 Lay it down and start drawing.
 Try drawing it at different angles.

-Soccer ball – Soccer balls might seem easy to sketch, but the geometry shapes on a round surface make it a challenge.
+Soccer ball – Soccer balls might seem easy to sketch, but the geometric shapes on a round surface make it a challenge.

 Spoon – spoons are another fun utensil that is fun to draw.
 Capture the shadow the spoon creates.
 You can even grab a fork and stage the fork and spoon together for extra practice.

-Staircase – Drawing stairs is a great practice for drawing perspective.
+Staircase – Drawing stairs is an excellent practice for drawing perspective.
 Draw the stairs at different angles, including looking up, looking down, and from the side.

-Stove – If you are in the kitchen drawing your refrigerator and coffee maker you might as well draw your stover.
+Stove – If you are drawing your refrigerator and coffee maker in the kitchen, you might as well draw your stove.

-All of the knobs and angles on your stove will make drawing fun.
+All of the knobs and angles on your stove will make drawing easy drawings fun.

-Swingset – Swingsets have a lot of strait lines that are excellent for practice sketching.
-For ideas of what to draw, try drawing a tire hanging from a tree branch.
+Swingset – Swingsets have a lot of straight lines that are excellent for practice sketching.
+Try drawing a tire hanging from a tree branch for ideas of what to draw.

-Table fan – Depending on what type of table fan you own, this drawing project might be challenging.
+Table fan – This drawing project might be challenging depending on what type of table fan you own.

 Teacup – Teacups are more fun to draw than mugs.
 Teacups come in different sizes and shapes.
 Most of them have designs on them, creating another layer to your sketch.